 However, the officials are permitted to move around within the 'coaching zone'.

-The 'coaching zone' is the area directly in front of the bench and, if this is feasible, also directly behind it.
+The 'coaching zone' begins 3.5 m from the centre line and ends 8 m from the respective outer goal line, and includes, as far as possible, the area directly behind the bench.